OluwatobiAkintokun/NASHVILLE-HOUSING-DATA-CLEANING-WITH-SQL/README.md

 # Data cleaning and transformation
 The data cleaning and transformation were carried out using MSSQL.
 The following actions were taken to enhance the quality and structure of the data.

-(1) Standardize Date Format using CONVERT function.
+(1) I standardized the Date Format using CONVERT function for SaleDate column.

 ![image](https://github.com/OluwatobiAkintokun/NASHVILLE-HOUSING-DATA-CLEANING-WITH-SQL/assets/137109080/a0ca583a-d9f2-4d93-9f74-31fcdfd96fce)